 Sinusitis is an inflammation or infection of the sinuses.
-The sinuses are hollow spaces in the head that are lined with mucous membranes.
-The sinuses usually drain easily unless inflammation or infection is present.
-Sinusitis most often follows a cold or a flu and may also be associated with allergies, an infected tooth (dental abscess), or air pollution.
+The sinuses are hollow spaces with mucous membranes in the head.
+The sinuses usually drain quickly unless inflammation or infection is present.
+Sinusitis most often follows a cold or flu and may also be associated with allergies, an infected tooth (dental abscess), or air pollution.
 Sinusitis can occur in children, but it is more common in adults.

-The Key symptom of sinusitis is pain over the cheekbones and upper teeth; in the forehead over the eyebrows; or around and behind the eyes.
-There may be also headache, swelling around the eyes, fever, stuffy nose, coughing, or mucus draining down the back of the throat (postnasal drip).
-In children, coughing, nasal congestion and discharge that last more than 7 to 10 days along with complaints of headache and facial pain are good signs that the problem is sinusitis, not just a cold or flu.
+The Key symptom of sinusitis is a dull pain in cheekbones, upper teeth, the forehead over the eyebrows, or around and behind the eyes.
+There may also be a headache, swelling around the eyes, fever, stuffy nose, coughing, or mucus draining down the back of the throat (postnasal drip).
+In children, coughing, nasal congestion, and discharge that last more than 7 to 10 days, along with complaints of headache and facial pain, are good signs that the problem is sinusitis, not just a cold or flu.

 If the symptoms are severe or continue for more than 10 to 14 days, seeking medical help is necessary, taking antibiotics may be needed.
-A sinus infection can lead to chronic sinusitis if it is not treated properly or if it is not treated at all.
+A sinus infection could lead to chronic sinusitis if it didn't treat correctly or not treated at all.

 Healthy Ping's remedies and Suggestions:

-Vitamin B2 supports a wide-spectrum of health benefits, such as it is essential for healthy vision, tissue repair and the protection of the skin and mucosa.
-Taking vitamin B2 100mg daily can improve sinusitis and allergic symptoms in about a week.
+Vitamin B2 supports a broad spectrum of health benefits, such as essential for healthy vision, tissue repair, and the protection of the skin and mucosa.
+Our clinic experience showed that one week after taking vitamin B2 100mg every day, the symptoms of sinusitis and allergic would improve.

-Vitamin C boost their immune system, anti-inflammation and infection and reduce recurrence of sinusitis.
+Vitamin C boosts their immune system, anti-inflammation, and infection and reduces recurrence of sinusitis.
 Take vitamin C 500 mg once a day with a meal.

-Zinc is required to store histamine.
-If zinc deficient, more histamine will be released into the surrounding tissue fluids.
-Excess histamine can cause many common allergic symptoms such as running nose, sneezing, hives and skin rashes etc. Taking 10 mg of zinc daily can help the symptoms of allergic sinusitis.
+Zinc helps store histamine.
+More histamine will surround tissue fluids if zinc deficient, resulting in many common allergy symptoms such as running nose, sneezing, hives and skin rashes, etc. Taking 10 mg of zinc a day can help the symptoms of allergic sinusitis.

-Probiotics: Friendly bacteria helps regular immune response, prevents allergies; helps eliminate harmful viruses, yeast and bacteria; reduces inflammation and increases resistance to infection.
+Probiotics: Friendly bacteria help immune response, prevents allergies, helps eliminate harmful viruses, yeast, and bacteria, reduces inflammation, and increases resistance to infection.

 Acupuncture: to reduce nasal congestion and relieve headache.

-Herbal nasal spray: to reduce the nasal congestion, local inflammation and infection.
+Herbal nasal spray: it reduces nasal congestion, local inflammation, and infection.